XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Variables

-A stand-alone variable can thus be declared by means of an element \xml{var}, and its identification is given by the value of the required attribute \att{id}.
-In accordance with the value (\val{integer} by default) of the attribute \att{type}, this element contains the description of its domain, i.e., the values that can possibly be assigned to it.
+A stand-alone variable can thus be declared by means of an element \xml{var}, and its identification is given by the value of the required attribute \att{id}. \begin{xl}In accordance with the value (\val{integer} by default) of the attribute \att{type}, this\end{xl}\begin{xc}This\end{xc} element contains the description of its domain, i.e., the values that can possibly be assigned to it.